junxit/us-congress-bills-110/metadata.md

 - 2007-07-11 — Rules amendment (A001) modified by unanimous consent.
 Modification made in order pursuant to the provisions of H. Res.
 531, printed in Part A of House Report 110-224 and considered as adopted. (text as modified: CR H7517-7530)
 - 2007-07-11 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
 2669.
 - 2007-07-11 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7555)
+- 2007-07-16 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 269.